• Skip to primary navigation

 Ceremonial Grade Matcha

-Ceremonial grade matcha is the highest quality matcha that is made for drinking.
-As its name describes, matcha teas served in Japanese tea ceremonies are made with ceremonial grade matcha.
-Since matcha in a tea ceremony is made with just matcha and water, the taste and quality of matcha power directly affect the taste of the tea.
-So you can expect the most fresh, vibrant colored, rich flavored matcha.
+Ceremonial-grade matcha is the highest quality matcha that is made for drinking.
+As its name describes, matcha teas served in Japanese tea ceremonies are made with ceremonial-grade matcha.
+Since matcha in a tea ceremony is made with just matcha and water, the taste and quality of matcha powder directly affect the taste of the tea.
+So you can expect the freshest, vibrant colored, rich-flavored matcha.

 Even in the same grade, the quality of the matcha powder varies from brand to brand.
-I found even some ceremonial grade matcha has a dull color and flavor.
-If you ever tried matcha and didn’t like it, it may be possible that matcha powder wasn’t as high quality as the label says.
+I found that even some ceremonial-grade matcha has a dull color and flavor.
+If you ever tried matcha and didn't like it, it may be possible that the matcha powder wasn't as high-quality as the label says.

 Whisking matcha powder and hot water with a bamboo matcha whisk.